-If you’re working on a computer: log out your email accounts, log out of unnecessary windows and computer applications, and log out of social media accounts.
+Working on a computer: log out your email accounts, log out of unnecessary windows and computer applications, and log out of social media accounts.

-If you’re near a phone or cell phone: let incoming messages go straight to voicemail, consider switching your cell phone to airplane mode, or consider temporarily switching your phone off.
+Sitting near a phone or cell phone: let incoming messages go straight to voicemail, consider switching your cell phone to airplane mode, or consider temporarily switching your phone off.

-If you’re working in a noisy environment: tell others you are working on a deadline and ask that you not be disturbed, close the door to your office or work area, use a white noise generator, use earplugs or noise-cancelling headphones or earbuds.
+Find yourself in a noisy environment: tell others you are working on a deadline and ask that you not be disturbed, close the door to your office or work area, use a white noise generator, use earplugs or noise-cancelling headphones or earbuds.